Purpose of this Privacy Notice

-Dispute Resolution Ombudsman Limited, trading as The Furniture Ombudsman and Dispute Resolution Ombudsman, is the controller of personal data for the purposes of the GDPR and is responsible for the protection of your personal data.
+Dispute Resolution Ombudsman Limited, trading as The Furniture Ombudsman and Dispute Resolution Ombudsman, is the controller of personal data for the purposes of the Data Protection Law and is responsible for the protection of your personal data.

 Our contact details for data protection purposes are as follows:

 5 Argyle Way,